ABI-Tutorials/CellML-OpenCOR-PMR/source/index.rst

 -  colour plots, to better distinguish overlapping traces in the output windows

+Priorities for later releases of OpenCOR include the incorporation of GIT into OpenCOR to enable the upload of models to PMR, graphical rendering of the model structure (using SVG), model building templates, such as templates for creating Markov models, tools for parameter estimation and tools for analysing model outputs.

 The next release of CellML (1.2) will include the ability to specify a probability distribution for a parameter value.
 Together with SED-ML, this will allow OpenCOR to generate error bounds on the solutions, corresponding to the specified parameter uncertainty.

-Later releases of OpenCOR will include graphical rendering of the model structure (using SVG), model building templates, such as templates for creating Markov models, tools for parameter estimation and tools for analysing model outputs.

-Uploading to PMR.
 Link to weblab.

+These notes are currently being extended to include

+-  a discussion of system identification and parameter estimation

+-  more extensive discussion of membrane protein models

+-  CellML modules for signal transduction pathways

+**
+**

 **References**